|

 Neeltje Schuyler (who I suppose could well have gone by the nickname Nellie), but

-she was the daughter of Jacobus/Jacob Schuyler (although the sources conflict a
+she was almost certainly the daughter of Jacobus/Jacob Schuyler (although sources conflict a

 bit on this point, see note).

-David and Philip Pieterse Schuyler, who emigrated in the 1650s, both settling
+brothers, David and Philip Pieterse Schuyler, who emigrated in the

 These facts can be found in a two volume work by George W. Schuyler, published